oe2lsp/simple_openwebrx/README.md

-# OpenWebRX
+# simple OpenWebRX

-OpenWebRX is a multi-user SDR receiver software with a web interface.
+simple OpenWebRX is a multi-user SDR receiver software with a web interface. forked by OE2LSP and ported to python 3

 ----

-### ⚠️ From 2019-12-29 OpenWebRX development is discontinued. ⚠️

 I'm would like to say a big thanks to everyone who supported me during this project, including those who contributed either code or donations.
 It has been a very fruitful 6 years, but now it's time to move on to other projects.
 See also my [blog](https://blog.sdr.hu) about that.